lalji-solanki/lalji-solanki/README.md

 - 👋 Hi, I’m @lalji-solanki
-- 👀 I’m interested in .NET Core,Microservice and Data Science
+- 👀 I’m interested in .NET Core,Microservice
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on GitHub

 <!---
 lalji-solanki/lalji-solanki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.